Comparisons12 min read

 Join Coinbase

-Coinbase launched in 2012 and is now the largest US-based crypto exchange by trading volume.
-It went public on Nasdaq in 2021 — which, depending on your perspective, either signals legitimacy or signals "they've gone full corporate sellout."
-Honestly, I think the IPO was actually a net positive for US crypto investors, because it locked Coinbase into a level of regulatory accountability that most exchanges will never face.
-Either way, it's hard to argue with their compliance track record.
+Coinbase launched in 2012 and is now the largest US-based crypto exchange.
+They went public on Nasdaq in 2021 — which, depending on who you ask, either means legitimacy or going full corporate.
+Honestly, I think the IPO was actually a good thing for US crypto investors.
+It locked Coinbase into a level of regulatory responsibility that most competitors will never deal with.
+Either way, their compliance track record speaks for itself.

 Key Features

-The platform splits into two main products: Coinbase (the simple version for casual buyers) and Coinbase Advanced Trade (formerly Coinbase Pro), which gives you order books, charting tools, and significantly lower fees.
-You're essentially getting two apps in one, which is a genuinely smart design choice that most competitors haven't figured out how to replicate cleanly.
+The platform splits into two main products: Coinbase (the simple version for casual buyers) and Coinbase Advanced Trade (the old Coinbase Pro), which gives you order books, charting tools, and much lower fees.
+You're getting two apps in one, which is a smart design move that most competitors haven't nailed cleanly yet.

-• Coinbase One subscription ($29.99/month) that eliminates trading fees up to a monthly limit
+• Coinbase One subscription ($29.99/month) that wipes out trading fees up to a monthly cap

 • Coinbase Wallet — a self-custody wallet separate from the main exchange